BeeLazy/Cookbook/cloud/README.md

 # cloud
-This section contains viritualization and cloud related technologies like:
+This section contains information about viritualization and cloud related technologies like:
 - LXD
 - Kubernetes